TeriAnn's Guide to Aladdin Mantle Lamps

 Instruction label on top of box reads "Caution Cut the label at the lower edge of the cover .
 Pick off the cotton very carefully, then remove the paper tray and pull mantle from can by taking hold of the wire support.
 Do not touch mantle or allow it to touch the sides of the can.
 Read the directions on the side of the can before using"

-Presumably starting with the model 4, KoneKap mantles were packaged in mahogany coloured boxes with a simulated wood grain.
+Presumably starting with the Aladdin model 4, KoneKap mantles were packaged in mahogany colored boxes with a simulated wood grain.
 Early KoneKap mantles were still packaged in round boxes then later in rectangular boxes.

 Early 4" tall rectangular box left, both sides of round KoneKap mantle right.
 Thanks to Jim Dodson for the pictures